Museums at the "Post-Digital" Turn

 03 - 04 November 2017, OGT Turin

-Museums at the “Post - Digital” Turn is a major international symposium organized by AMACI - the Association of Italian Contemporary Art Museums and OGR - Officine Grandi Riparazioni to address a transversal reflection on contemporary art museums and the radical changes in the ways of producing and viewing artworks.
+Museums at the “Post-Digital” Turn is a major international symposium organized by AMACI - the Association of Italian Contemporary Art Museums and OGR - Officine Grandi Riparazioni in 2017 to address a transversal reflection on contemporary art museums and the radical changes in the ways of producing and viewing artworks.

 The symposium is a project by AMACI curated by Lorenzo Giusti (Board of Director AMACI and director of MAN Muuseum, Nuoro) and Nicola Ricciardi (Artistic Director of OGR, Turin), in the framework of Museum Twenty - one, a brand new research platform dedicated to the transformations of the contemporary art museum.

 The technological revolution has placed cultural institutions before a generational challenge, calling on them to rewrite their own rolee and revise their own operational practices.
 The symposium aims to deal with a crucial aspect of our time, one which has led to a radical change in the ways of producing and viewing artworks, placing the contemporary art museum before the need for an in - depth and transversal reflection.

 Over the last decade, the interconnections between networks and digital mediation have become tangible components of everyday life.
 These dimensions have become naturalised in our way of thinking about existence in a version of the world that envelops the totality of contemporary living, from our relationship with objects to the ramified structuring of social dynamics.
 Art and the art system have taken this change on board - the so-called ‘ post - digital turn’ - by setting up a process of substantial transformation.
 The real - time sharing of images and information via digital platforms has led to an ever more evident reciprocity between artistic producìtions, undermining the concept of uniqueness in favour of a principle of ‘interconnectedness’.